 A prevailing defendant may recover attorney’s fees only if the court finds that plaintiff’s lawsuit was not in good faith.

 The statute of limitations to sue for a cause of action under the California Consumers Legal Remedies Act is three years from the commission of the unfair practice.6

 However, 30 days or more before filing a lawsuit for damages, the consumer must notify the potential defendant via certified mail and ask the business to correct, repair, replace or otherwise rectify the goods or services alleged to be in violation of the CLRA.

 Upon receipt of the notice, the business will then have 30 days to remedy the situation or agree to do so (and then actually do it) within a reasonable time.
-The business must also within a reasonable time cease to engage in the unfair or deception practices.7
+The business must also within a reasonable time cease to engage in the unfair or deceptive practices.7

 - California Civil Code 1770; California Civil Code 1750 et seq.

 - For class action requirements, see Civil Code 1781.
 See also Massachusetts Mut.
 Life Ins.
 Co. v.
 Superior Court (2002) 97 Cal.App.4th 1282.
 See also Meyer v.
 Sprint Spectrum L.P., (California Supreme Court, 2009) 45 Cal.
 4th 634, 200 P.3d 295.

 - Civil Code 1784; see also California’s Unfair Competition Law – California Business and Professions Code sections 17200 – 17209 (“UCL”).

 - Civil Code 1783.